 1 tablespoon freshly-squeezed lemon juice (or vinegar)

 toppings: smoked paprika and chopped fresh chives

-Either using a spoon or a small cookie scoop or a piping bag, fill the inside of the egg whites with the yolk mixture.
-Sprinkle each deviled egg with a pinch of paprika and chives, and serve immediately.
+Assemble.
+Using either a spoon or a small cookie scoop or a piping bag, fill the inside cavities of the egg whites with the yolk mixture.
+Sprinkle each deviled egg with a pinch of paprika and chives.

-*For a super-smooth egg yolk filling, you can alternately add the yolks, Greek yogurt (or mayo), lemon juice, Dijon, garlic, salt and pepper to a food processor and pulse until completely smooth.
+Smoother filling option: For a super-smooth egg yolk filling, add the yolks, mayo (or Greek yogurt), lemon juice, Dijon, garlic, salt and pepper to a food processor and pulse briefly until completely smooth.